 - d or s, to change the delay or sleep interval

 In the unsecured mode, all users can execute the above mentioned command in top.
-Of course, Linux permissions apply and attempts by ordinary users to kill processes owned by root will be politely declined by the system.
+Of course, Linux permissions apply and any attempts made by ordinary users to kill processes owned by root are politely declined by the system.
 But in secure mode, normal users are just not given to option to give the above mentioned commands.

 To enforce system wide operation of top in the secure mode, create a file named toprc (there is no dot in the file name) in the /etc directory.
 It should have the following two lines,

 s # work in secure mode 5.0 # delay interval in seconds

 The second line is optional.
 Of course, you can skip the restrictions of the secure mode by executing top as the super user, as

 When top is running, you can give commands to it interactively from the Message/Prompt Line.
 These commands are global commands, summary area commands, task area commands and the commands for windows.